SultanCYB/Backup/README.md

 ### The tool is designed that it runs after a certain number of days with the help of two things :

-### 1- the `re_update` variable ( default is 7 ) this variable is the certain number of days; the count starts since the written date in the `update log file` which will be disussed after this line.
+### 1- the `re_backup` variable ( default is 7 ) this variable is the certain number of days; the count starts since the written date in the `backup log file` which will be disussed after this line.

-### 2- the `update log file` which will contain the last successful backup's date.
+### 2- the `backup log file` which will contain the last successful backup's date.

-### However, you need to find a way to let it run automatiaclly every day to check if it passed the `re_update` number
+### However, you need to find a way to let it run automatiaclly every day to check if it passed the `re_backup` number

 ## Editable variables -